open-alchemy/Package/api/README.md

 #### Secret Key

-The secret key is a hash based on the `sub`, same salt as the public key and a secret associated with the package service.
+The secret key is a hash based on the `sub`, `salt` and a secret associated with the service.
 The following algorithm is used:

-1. create a message by combining `sub`, `salt` and the package service secret,
+1. create a message by combining `sub`, `salt` and the service secret,
 1. digest the message using `sha256` using
    <https://docs.python.org/3/library/hashlib.html#hash-algorithms>
    and